Can ECSs Automatically Recover After the Physical Host Accommodating the ECSs Becomes Faulty?

 - Automatic recovery does not ensure user data consistency.

-- An ECS can be automatically recovered only if the physical host on which it is deployed becomes faulty.
+- An ECS can be automatically recovered only if the physical server on which it is deployed becomes faulty.
 This function does not take effect if the fault is caused by the ECS itself.

 - ECS automatic recovery may fail in the following scenarios: